LobsterRoast/WeatherAPIProj/README.md

 *Note for teacher: Much of the project is just a template.
 See **MainWindow.axaml.cs** and **MainWindow.axaml** for the stuff I coded personally.*

 ## Compatibility
 Works on Windows and Linux.
-Coded specifically on/for Fedora Linux.
+Developed specifically on/for Fedora Linux.

 ## Dependences
 - .NET 8.0
-- Working on this

 ## Installation
 Simply clone the repository and run either build_win.bat or build_linux.sh depending on your operating system.
 The exe/dll will be created in bin/Release/publish.